QuState/PhastFT/README.md

 PhastFT is a high-performance, "quantum-inspired" Fast Fourier Transform (FFT) library written in safe Rust.

-Designed for large FFTs, such as in a quantum computer simulator.
+Designed for large FFTs common in scientific workloads, e.g. in quantum computer simulators.

 ## Features